fvlima/motors/README.md

 # motors
-A simple and initial project to deal with raspberry PI, GPIO and L293 chip
+A simple and initial project to deal with raspberry PI, GPIO and L293 chip to DC motors

 References
 - https://business.tutsplus.com/tutorials/controlling-dc-motors-using-python-with-a-raspberry-pi--cms-20051